 The Writing On This Show Begins To Make Sense Again

 Cole (William Moses) not yet fully out of the frame for the murder of Carlo Agretti is in recovery after also nearly successfully being framed for, of all things, his own suicide.
-The police are not willing to entertain the discount the fact that could hardly have hit himself over the head with a crowbar before lying down in his garage while his engine was running as a typed, but not signed suicide note was planted on him.
+The police are not willing to entertain the fact that he could hardly have hit himself over the head with a crowbar before lying down in his garage while his engine was running as a typed, but not signed suicide note was planted on him.

 A shyster private investigator (Norman Alden) hired by Chase keeps coming up with clues which still point to Cole.
-The whole mysterious killer storyline involving Cole and Carlo Agretti was likely of much greater suspense and intrigue for those that hadn't followed the series closely.
+The whole mysterious killer story-line involving Cole and Carlo Agretti was likely of much greater suspense and intrigue for those that hadn't followed the series closely.
 By process of elimination you know who the killer has to be even if a tell-tale wardrobe item seen on the culprit doesn't ring a bell.

 Melissa (Ana Alicia) who made a deal with Angela not to sell the Agretti vineyards to Richard Channing (David Selby) reaps payback from him.
 Their truncated affair yielded a tidbit of information - that her child Joseph was fathered not by her husband Lance (Lorenzo Lamas) but by his cousin Cole, the man whom half the valley remains convinced killed her father Carlo Agretti.